AlanNeivison/ng-ecom/README.md

 <br>

-Online Store es una  tienda online especializada en hardware de PC, periféricos y todo lo relacionado.
-Desarrollada con Angular 17, esta aplicación utiliza Server Side Rendering para mejorar el rendimiento y SEO, gestionada con NgRx para un manejo eficiente del estado, y alojada en Firebase.
-La interfaz de usuario está construida con PrimeNG y PrimeFlex, proporcionando una experiencia moderna y responsiva.
+Online Store is an online store specializing in PC hardware, peripherals, and everything related.
+Developed with Angular 17, this app uses Server Side Rendering to improve performance and SEO, is powered by NgRx for efficient state management, and is hosted on Firebase.
+The user interface is built with PrimeNG and PrimeFlex, providing a modern and responsive experience.

 <br>